bdanklin/remedy/docs/static/Slash commands.md

 Discord allows you to create commands for your bot that work within the slash command menu.

-Using nostrum, you can create, receive, and respond to slash commands invoked by Discord users.
+Using remedy, you can create, receive, and respond to slash commands invoked by Discord users.

 ## Permisisons required